shinpearll/README.md/README.md

 ###
 - 📅 Born on 14.03.2002
 - 🏫 Bachelor of Computer Science (Data Engineering) student in Universiti Teknologi Malaysia
-- 🧠 On a quest to explore deeper into the world of data with the science of algorithms and visually stunning designs
-- 🌟 Fascinated by the power of data and the art of design to shape perceptions and experiences
 - 🌐 Connect with me

 <div align="center">